paulmackinlay/state-machine/docs/08-service.md

    does it.
 3. Create as many implementations of [Subsystem](../src/main/java/com/webotech/statemachine/service/api/Subsystem.java) as required.
-It is a good idea for each subsytem to have a single responsibility for example 'setup application properties' or 'connect to a database'.
+It is a good idea for each subsytem to have a narrow focus (single responsibility) for example 'setup application properties' or 'connect to a database'.
 Ensure that the stop method re-establishes the state of the subsystem to what it was after construction.

 As you can see in [ExampleApp](../src/test/java/com/webotech/statemachine/service/ExampleApp.java), bootstrapping an application requires you to construct it like